 “Getting enough sleep has a positive effect on your health.”

-Affect is a verb so it can be used in the
+Affect is a verb so you will hear it used in its different tenses.

 Effect is most commonly used as a noun.

 Nouns do not use these forms.

 *Effect does have a verb form, that means to make something happen.
 It is not very common so this post focused only on the noun form.

 Idiomatic expressions with EFFECT

 Below are some common English Idioms that use the noun effect.